1. Why shouldn’t I lay my book out in Word?

 - Trade Gothic

 5. Do I really need a website?

-I asked well-known agent Andrea Brown of the Andrea Brown Literary Agency, if she thought it was important for authors to have an online presence and she replied, “short answer is yes—authors must have.”
+Yes!
+For a previous article, I asked well-known agent Andrea Brown of the Andrea Brown Literary Agency if she thought it was important for authors to have an online presence, and she replied, “The short answer is yes—authors must have.”

-That opinion is shared by Gwen Gades, owner of Dragon Moon Press in Alberta, Canada.
-“Social media is very important, as is author branding.
-More and more readers choose based not just on a book, but because they have gotten to know an author “personally”.
+Gwen Gades, the owner of Dragon Moon Press in Alberta, Canada, shares that opinion.
+“Social media is critical, as is author branding.
+More and more readers choose based not just on a book but because they have gotten to know an author “personally.”

-Large publishing houses, including Random House have an online biography for each of their authors that includes book cover images, links to purchase their books, links to personal blogs and websites, as well as Facebook pages.
+Large publishing houses, including Random House, have an online biography for each of their authors, including book cover images, links to purchase their books, personal blogs and websites, and Facebook pages.
 Harlequin has a similar setup for its romance authors.
-The Penguin Group (USA) has also recognized the importance of authors having and online presence and have a PDF called Penguin Authors Guide to Online Marketing, published back in 2008 (Google the title if you want to see it).
+The Penguin Group (USA) has also recognized the importance of authors having an online presence.
+They have a PDF called Penguin Authors Guide to Online Marketing, published in 2008 (Google the title if you want to see it).